All Episodes

 The British do.

-A British firm operates the port.
+A British firm operates the ports.

 I know that, but point is it's foreign ownership.

-Now the second thing is the British sold the ports to the United Arab Emirates.
+Now, the second thing is the British sold the ports to the United Arab Emirates.

 I've been to Dubai.

-Dubai is it's just amazing.
+Dubai is, it's just amazing.

 And then out of nowhere rises this city that makes Las Vegas look like an anthill.

-Every sign is up in English uh with Arab com uh compliments as well, but uh clearly what the emirates are doing uh is is building a a haven in that part of the world uh for Europeans and Americans to invest in, and it's working.
+But clearly what the Emirates are doing is building a haven in that part of the world for Europeans and Americans to invest in, and it's working.

-But admittedly, these are State Department people, so uh that went in one ear and out the other.
+But admittedly, these are State Department people, so that went in one ear and out the other.

 In fact, that raised a couple red flags.